 - Custom storage configuration

-Pricing has been updated: the DAM Essentials plan now starts around $567/month (billed annually), and DAM Pro starts around $1,225/month (billed annually).
-Essentials covers core asset management and AI tagging; Pro adds proofing/markup, approval flows, and more enterprise options.
+Updated pricing: DAM Essentials now starts around $567/month (billed annually).
+DAM Pro starts around $1,225/month (billed annually).
+Essentials covers core asset management and AI tagging; Pro adds proofing/markup, approvals, and more enterprise options.

 IntelligenceBank also offers branding and marketing operations products.
 Request a custom quote to get started.